Keywords

 The presentation is usually insidious.
 In a systematic review of 26 studies, respiratory symptoms were the most reported signs, with pneumonia taking the lead, next to subphrenic collections.17 This is always a consequence of an anterior fistula.12 A French study of 11 OGF cases concluded that in the majority of cases, the fistulous tract rises at the proximal end of the suture line.18

 Its treatment is not consensual and different attitudes have been suggested.
 However, given its complex nature, healing requires a long period.
 Fistula tract closure was achieved at an average of 7 months.12 In one case, the healing time reached 7 years.17 Endoscopic treatment, including clip or stent placement, has resulted in poor results.
 In fact, in a cohort of 24 cases, despite an average endoscopic treatment of 5 essays, 83% of patients underwent surgical procedures.12 In another multicenter study, endoscopic internal drainage using stents was performed in 30 cases of gastro-bronchial fistulas and 10 gastrocolic fistulas following SG.19 Despite the absence of major adverse effects, success was recorded in 47,5% of the cases.19 This highlights the safety of endoscopic treatment for these complications despite their average results.
 In certain cases, when no endoscopic or surgical salvage procedures are efficient, total gastrectomy is performed.20 In addition, a combined thoracic and abdominal route is often necessary foradequate debridement.
-This explains the high mortality rate reported in the literature (42%).12 Finally, given the intense adhesion state, surgery can be limited to simple debridement, as stated in a recent review.13
+This complication is often the cause of subsequent denutrtion (79%) explaining the high mortality rate reported in the literature (42%).12 Finally, given the intense adhesion state, surgery can be limited to simple debridement, as stated in a recent review.13

 Written informed consent for publication of their clinical details and clinical images was obtained from the patient.